jbock-java/zerobuilder/README.md

 In maven, there is no corresponding scope.
-However since the artifact `zerobuilder-compiler` is self-contained, and its annotations are stripped from the `.class` files, it is sufficient to put this alone in `provided` scope:
+However since the artifact `zerobuilder-compiler` is self-contained, and the annotations it contains cannot make it into the `.class` files, it is sufficient to put this alone in `provided` scope:

 ````xml